Netflix/dispatch/docs/user-guide/administration/contacts.md

 #### Engagement

-In addition to fields about the team, Dispatch allows you to associate a team with other Dispatch primatives.
+In addition to fields about the team, Dispatch allows you to associate a team with other Dispatch primitives.
 For instance, if you would like to involve an entire team for all incidents of a given priority, associate that priority with the team.

 ## Service